LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 ### Task 4 - Resolve Office Message Encryption Permission issue

 In the previous task, we identified an issue where our external partners were receiving permission related issues when attempting to open Project Falcon encrypted emails.
-In this lab task, you will review the configuration settings in the "Project Falcon** Sensitivity label and modify the settings in order to allow our partners to view these emails.
+In this lab task, you will review the configuration settings in the "Project Falcon" Sensitivity label and modify the settings in order to allow these partners to view the emails.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.